 Let your hair soak in all the good nutrients for about 40 minutes before washing it out.

-While smelly, the natural omega-3 and -6 oils in the fish oil will remedy all your split-end miseries pretty fast.
+While smelly, the fish oil’s natural omega-3 and -6 oils will quickly remedy all your split-end miseries.

 NOTE: I do the fish oil treatment for split ends once a month, preventively.
 I also combine the external treatment with an oral intake of folic acid, quinoa protein, and flaxseed oil to increase omega-3 absorption.

 Hair conditioners and serums are styling products designed to coat the hair’s surface and increase shine, smoothness, and hydration.

 silicone in the past, the latest hair serums and conditioners contain vegan and eco-friendly ingredients, so they are great for both hair and the environment.